East Kolkata: IT Hub-Sector V

 The Information Technology hub is the centre of some of the notable IT/ITES Indian and multinational companies.
 A total of 1,500 companies (by April 2019) have their office space in Sector V. More than 2 lakh people are employed in Sector V, Salt Lake City by 2018.
 The area is administered by Naba Diganta Industrial Township Authority (NDITA).
 Sector V has a total road length of 17 km.
 Lack of adequate public transport is a major problem of this area.
-After the commissioning of Metro Line 2 (expected by March 2019) and Metro Line 6 (both lines have an intersection at Sector V Station) the situation is expected to improve.
+The commissioning of Kolkata Metro's Green and Orange Lines situation is expected to improve the situation.
 The State Government has also planned a flyover at the College More Crossing for smooth traffic movement.